Greater prairie-chicken: Conservation of subspecies

 The Attwater's prairie chicken is one of the most endangered endemic species of the United States, its biggest threats are habitat loss caused by industrialisation and natural disasters such as Hurricane Harvey.
-Captive-breeding programmes have been established at the Fossil Rim Wildlife Center, Abeline Zoo, Caldwell Zoo, Houston Zoo, and NASA.
+Captive-breeding programmes have been established at the Fossil Rim Wildlife Center, Abilene Zoo, Caldwell Zoo, Houston Zoo, and NASA.

 There were many conservation efforts to save the heath hen.
 The biggest threats towards the subspecies were overhunting due to perceived overabundance, predation from invasive species such as feral cats, and natural disasters.
 As early as 1791, bills were passed to protect the species but were poorly enforced.
 By 1870, the heath hen was extirpated from mainland North America, leaving a relict population of 300 individuals on Martha's Vineyard.
 In 1908 the "Heath Hen Reserve" (Now the Manuel F. Correllus State Forest) was established as a last ditch effort to save the remaining birds.
 By late 1928, only one male individual remained, Booming Ben, the endling of the subspecies.
 Booming Ben was last seen in March 1932, with his disappearance marking the extinction of his subspecies.

 There is an ongoing project to potentially revive the heath hen through genome editing and reintroduce it to Martha's Vineyard.
 The project is carried out by American non-profit, Revive & Restore.